maximbaz/arch-secure-boot/README.md

 Note: If you want to preserve Microsoft Secure-Boot keys, don't use the `initial-setup` command above as will replace them.
 Instead, look in the source code to see which commands `initial-setup` executes and run them by hand, replacing `enroll-keys` entirely with `sbctl enroll-keys -m`.
 This hasn't been tested, but is assumed to work (see [#31](https://github.com/maximbaz/arch-secure-boot/issues/31)).

+If enrolling keys via `initial-setup` does not work, it might be caused by a bad implementation of UEFI by the manufacturer.
+In this case, you can try to go to UEFI, enable Setup Mode and enroll the keys from the GUI.
+Follow [Arch wiki](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot#Enrolling_keys_in_firmware) for some steps, and pay particular attention not to place Platform Key on the ESP partition, even temporarily!

 ## Recovery concept

 When the system fails to boot, it is commonly caused by one of the two things: